 Many times investors blame themselves for losses in the stock market; however, it may not be their fault and financial advisors are to blame.
 If you lost money, there are options.

 Haselkorn & Thibaut have helped investors recover millions of dollars of investment losses.
-We are a nationwide law firm specializing in handling investment fraud arbitration cases.
+We are a nationwide law firm specializing in handling investment fraud arbitration cases against financial advisors.

 The law firm has offices in Palm Beach, Florida, on Park Avenue in New York, as well as Phoenix, Arizona, and Cary, North Carolina.
 Call us today at 1-800-856-3352 to get a free consultation and review.
 You can also use our contact form to send us your name email and phone number and one of our attorneys will call you.

 Determine if Your Financial Advisor Is Registered With FINRA